 Steps to Fix USB Device Not Recognized for Samsung

-- At first, check whether your Samsung phone is getting detected by the computer or not.
+- At first, check whether the computer recognizes your Samsung phone or not.
 Use our guide for the same:

 - If it doesn’t work and your PC still shows ‘USB Device Not Recognized’ error, then proceed further.